Jaytechent/Aztec-Sequencer-Node/README.md

 # MONITOR AND AUTOMATIC UPDATE SCRIPT OF THE AZTEC NODE
 ## To use the **aztec-monitor.sh** file above
+This file monitor your node on port 8080 (if you use a different port, you can change it), and print Node is UP, if your node is down, it updates the aztec node and restart your node automatically, it continues to watch out for the port and ready to update then restart the node again.
+It saves you the stress of frequent update.
 - Login into your vps

 create the file by with: